MicrosoftDocs/MIMDocs/MIMDocs/pam/step-2-prepare-priv-domain-controller.md

    Install-ADDSForest –DomainMode 7 –ForestMode 7 –DomainName priv.contoso.local –DomainNetbiosName priv –Force –CreateDNSDelegation –DNSDelegationCredential $ca
    ```

-2. When the popup appears, provide the credentials for the CORP forest administrator (e.g., the username CONTOSO\\Administrator and the corresponding password from step 1).
+2. When the popup appears to configure DNS delegation, provide the credentials for the CORP forest administrator, which in this guide was the username CONTOSO\\Administrator, and the corresponding password from step 1.

 3. The PowerShell window will prompt you for a Safe Mode Administrator Password to use.
 Enter a new password twice.
 Warning messages for DNS delegation and cryptography settings will appear; these are normal.